FAQs

 Data Entry

 GloBE-Reg offers participating centres a variety of support.
-Other than providing a free platform and opportunities for global collaboration within a robust regulatory framework, it is also providing funding through a grant application process which will allow centres to receive some support for setting up as a GloBE-Reg Collaborative Centre.
-GloBE-Reg will also provide support through its grant process to Collaborative Centres that support existing studies and it will provide small travel grants to Centres for GloBE-Reg related activity.
+Other than providing a free platform and opportunities for global collaboration within a robust regulatory framework, it also provides funding through a grant application process which will allow centres to receive some support for setting up as a GloBE-Reg Centre.
+GloBE-Reg will also provide support through its grant process to Centres that support existing studies and it will provide small travel grants and student grants to Centres for GloBE-Reg related activity.
+You can find out more at GloBE-Reg Collaborative Centre Grants

 How often are data collected for each participant and over what time span?